Detective Conan: Dimensional Sniper: Plot

 Sonoko invites Conan, Agasa, Ran, Kogoro and the Detective Boys to the pre-opening ceremony and the observation deck of Bell Tree Tower, built by the Suzuki Financial Group.
 While they are there, a sniper shoots at one of the guests, Hiroaki Fujinami, from a nearby building.
 Conan, having observed the possible suspect, pursues the suspect with Masumi Sera joining later.
 The suspect blows up police patrol cars during the escape and despite the FBI's attempt to follow the suspect, the suspect jumps away to the Tokyo Bay.
 Tokyo Metropolitan Police and FBI later concludes that Timothy Hunter, an ex-Navy SEALS and former recipient of Silver Star decoration is a possible suspect.
 The FBI believes Hunter also attempted to murder two former American military officers, Jack Waltz and Bill Murphy, and another Japanese civilian, Hitoshi Moriyama.

 FBI investigation revealed that Hunter may have been supplied equipment from either Scott Grean, Kevin Yoshino or Mark Spencer, all of which are former United States Forces Japan officials.
 While the investigation is ongoing, Moriyama was sniped from great lengths, and Hunter was killed.
 Media speculation spread news that the recent sniping may be a random spree, creating public chaos.
 The same night, Murphy who was in Nikkō with Waltz was asked to come to Tokyo by letter apparently written by Mark Spencer.
 In an attempt to stop Murphy's assassination on the train, Conan attempted to block line of culprit's sight only to be in line of culprit itself.
-Sera injured herself while attempting to push Conan out of sight and was taken to hospital while Murphy were eventually killed.
+Sera injured herself while attempting to push Conan out of sight and was taken to a hospital while Murphy was eventually killed.